FlorianBouteille/philo_42/README.md

 #Philosophers

-This it the classic philosophers problem.
+This is the classic philosophers problem.

 It consists in creating a simulation in which philosophers are sitting aroung a round table and have to alternatively eat, sleep and think.
 The amount of philosophers is given as a parameter of the program, as well as how long it takes them to eat, sleep and starve to death if they don't eat in time.